Victoria Highlanders FC (women): Peninsula Co-op

 In early 2012, the club announced that Peninsula Co-Op would become the Presenting Partner of the women's team, with the team being re-branded as Peninsula Co-Op Women's Soccer, due to the high costs (particularly travel costs) associated with running the club in the W-League, as they only averaged approximately 200 fans per home game in 2011, although the Highlanders would continue to be the operators of the team despite the name change.
 The team would also change their colours from the Highlanders black and gold to the Peninsula Co-Op red and white, although they would still wear the Highlanders logo on their jersey along with the Peninsula logo.
 In 2013, the W-League became the top level of women's soccer in North America, following the folding of the WPS at the end of 2012.
 They opened the 2012 season with a 3-2 victory over their local rivals, the Vancouver Whitecaps.

 Following a second consecutive poor season in the W-League, they decided to leave the W-League and return to the PCSL for 2013 (the Vancouver Whitecaps also dropped down to the PCSL for 2013), with the team being known as the Peninsula-Co-Op Highlanders.
 In 2014, they were the PCSL Regular Season Champions as well as the Playoff champions, while the Reserve squad captured the Len McAdams League Cup as the Reserve Division champions.

 The women's team folded after the 2014 season, initially along with the men's team, but was not part of the 2015 revival of the men's team with the new ownership group.

 Reformation for 2022

 In 2021, it was announced that the Highlanders would be joining the new League1 British Columbia in both the men's and women's division, with the men's Highlanders organization merging with the women's club Vancouver Island FC, which played in the Women's Premier Soccer League.
+In April 2024, the club withdrew from the league due to rising costs.